More Than Just Unlocking Doors

 The Risks of Self-Representation

-Some buyers and sellers consider going it alone in hopes of saving on commissions, especially now that listings and market data are readily available online.
+Some buyers and sellers consider going it alone to save on commissions, especially now that listings and market data are readily available online.
 At first glance, it can seem like a cost-saving shortcut, but in reality, self-representation carries serious risks that can cost far more than any commission savings.

 When you represent yourself, you are not a client.
 You give up all the legal protections that come with a signed representation agreement, including loyalty, confidentiality, and advocacy.
-The agent on the other side is obligated to protect their own client’s best interests, not yours.
+The agent on the other side must protect their own client’s best interests, not yours.

-The Real Estate Council of Ontario (RECO) has been clear: REALTORS® cannot provide advice or negotiate on behalf of individuals who are self-represented.
+The Real Estate Council of Ontario (RECO) has been clear: REALTORS® cannot provide advice or negotiate on behalf of self-represented individuals.
 They can only give general information, such as blank forms or public sales data.
 They cannot tell you what price to offer, how to structure your conditions, or how to protect yourself if something goes wrong.

 📝 For example, imagine you are buying a home in Gananoque without an agent.
 The listing REALTOR® cannot tell you whether your offer is firm, whether you should include a financing clause, or how to respond if you compete.
-You are responsible for making those decisions, and you bear all the risk if something goes wrong.
+You make those decisions, and you bear all the risk if something goes wrong.

 Self-represented buyers and sellers often face three significant challenges: